 Finding solace in the winter solstice.
 During the holiday season it is easy to get lost in the hustle and bustle, worrying about spending money, getting the right gift for loved ones, how much to decorate, which party to attend, what to bake, the list goes on and on.
-There has also been so much tragedy in the news lately, which takes its toll on the spirit of the holidays.
+There has also been so much tragedy in the news lately, with wildfires that have destroyed whole towns and more mass shootings, which takes its toll on the spirit of the holidays.
 One of our dearest friends, who has since passed, by the name of Dr. Charles Pfeiffer, would send out a winter solstice letter each year.
 I miss them as they were always a beautiful reminder of the commonality we share as humans.
-No matter what beliefs you hold, the fact remains that the winter solstice will occur in the northern hemisphere this year on December 21 at 11:28 UTC.
-It will be the summer solstice at the same time in the southern hemisphere.
-The solstice occurs each year between December 21st and December 23rd as it has throughout time.
+No matter what beliefs you hold, the fact remains that the winter solstice will occur in the northern hemisphere this year on December 21 at 5:23 PM EST. It will be the summer solstice at the same time in the southern hemisphere.
+The solstice occurs each year between December 20th and December 23rd as it has throughout time.

 The solstice gets its name from “sol” meaning the sun and “sistere” meaning to stand still.
 In the northern hemisphere, it is the longest night of the year.
 The winter solstice has been celebrated all the way back to ancient times, all over the world.
 The ancient Egyptians believed it was the rebirth of the sun.
 In ancient Rome it was called, “Dies Natalis Invicti Solis”, or the birthday of the unconquered sun.
 This was a time when grudges and quarrels were forgotten, wars were interrupted or postponed and where masters celebrated as equals with their slaves.
 Iranian families kept fires burning all night to assist in the battle between the light and dark forces.
 The Soyal, a winter solstice ceremony of the Zuni and Hopi Indians, also known as the peaceful ones, is a celebration for purification and the beginning of the ritual of the Kachina season.
 Kachina is the presence of life in all objects that fill the universe and the spirits come to visit during this time.
 The ancient Celts celebrated the winter solstice with the festival of “Alban Arthuan”, a fire festival which translated means, the Light of Arthur.
 This celebration was also known as “yule” and is the birthplace for many of our Christmas traditions.